FortiShield/openclaw/RUNBOOK.md

 #### Check 2: Proxy Configuration
 - For nginx: Verify WebSocket upgrade headers
-- For CloudFlare: Check that WebSockets are enabled
+- For Cloudflare: Check that WebSockets are enabled
 - For AWS ALB: Ensure sticky sessions enabled

 ```nginx